Skip to additional navigation Skip to content

 Sampling Regime

 To check the effectiveness of any protection or treatment on the private water supply, a programme of sampling for bacteriological and chemical parameters will be undertaken.
 The frequency of sampling is to be in accordance with the Regulations, the outcome of the risk assessment and the volume of water used.
 Supplies are categorised as large or small.
-A large supply is one that supplies an average daily volume of water of 10 m3 or more, or supplies water to premises where the water is used for a commercial activity or to public premises.
+A large supply is one that supplies an average daily volume of water of 10 cubic metres or more, or supplies water to premises where the water is used for a commercial activity or to public premises.

 Check monitoring is to be undertaken frequently for a few important parameters and audit monitoring is undertaken less frequently for any other relevant parameters identified in the risk assessment.